The-Legendary-Seabear/theDrawingThing/README.md

 2. extract the file
 3. run the file with any software that can run C++ for example Visual Studio
 4. Click the build and run button in your IDE or compile it manually to start playing.

+IMPORTANT: if you want to modify how fast the snake moves if you go into game.cpp and find the init method, change the value for SetTargetFPS and it will modify snake speed.